 First things first, remember that you’re not alone.
 If you’re involved in a pedestrian accident, make sure you receive the proper medical care.
 You should also contact your insurance company to alert them about the accident, and if necessary, file a claim.
 But after that, there is one more important phone call you should make.
 To ensure your rights are protected and to improve your chances of receiving fair financial compensation for your injuries, make sure you reach out to an experienced pedestrian accident attorney.

 Working in the field of personal injury law, these specialized lawyers can help you understand your case and determine the best course of action from a legal perspective.
 They can also determine whether or not your case is eligible for financial compensation.
-In many instances, your insurance company may try to minimize their payment to you by offering a “low ball” settlement for your injuries.
+Your insurance company may sometimes try to minimize their payment to you by offering a “lowball” settlement for your injuries.
 This is known as a form of bad faith insurance where your insurance provider fails to live up to their end of the contract.
-If this occurs, we can help you by negotiating on your behalf and pressing your insurance provider into providing you with a fair and full form of compensation.
+If this occurs, we can help you by negotiating on your behalf and pressing your insurance provider to provide you with a fair and full form of compensation.
 If necessary, a personal injury attorney will even take your case to court and represent you in a court of law.

 Conclusion – How You Can Avoid Pedestrian Accidents

 Pedestrian accidents can lead to more significant injuries than a collision between two motor vehicles.
 This is only one reason why it’s so important to drive (and walk) responsibly whenever you’re on or near a roadway.
-By taking these tips into account and practicing safe driving practices, we can all keep our roads and highways safer for everyone—our pedestrian included.
+By taking these tips into account and practicing safe driving practices, we can all keep our roads and highways safer for everyone—including pedestrians.

 However, despite our best practices, accidents still do occur.
-If you’re involved in a pedestrian accident or any other type of personal injury accident, don’t feel like you need to navigate all this by yourself.
-Hire an experienced pedestrian accident attorney who understand the unique aspects of these cases so they can improve your chances of reaching a favorable outcome.
+If you’re involved in a pedestrian or any type of personal injury accident, don’t feel like you need to navigate all this by yourself.
+Hire an experienced pedestrian accident attorney who understands the unique aspects of these cases so they can improve your chances of reaching a favorable outcome.

 At the Paul Wilkinson Law Firm, we’re experienced in representing—and winning—pedestrian accident cases and many other types of personal injury suits, including car accidents, motorcycle accidents, bicycle accidents, bad faith insurance cases, and more.
-If you need legal counsel and representation, we’re here to be of service.
-Don’t wait a day longer.
-Contact the Paul Wilkinson Law Firm to schedule your free consultation so you can learn more about the best options available for you and your case.
-Together, we can get you started toward your recovery while ensuring that you receive the full compensation you deserve.
+We’re here to serve you if you need legal counsel and representation.